 Wisdom Academy staff will employ differentiated instructional delivery methods (Tomlinson 2010) geared to match various student-learning styles.
-Some of these methods include project-based, experiential, service-based, and technology-based, all meant to create meaningful experiences and learning opportunities for our students (for more information on differentiated instruction and types of learning, please see Appendix R: A+ Essentials).
+Some of these methods include project-based, experiential, service-based, technology-based, all meant to create meaningful experiences and and opportunities for students (for more learning our information on differentiated instruction and types of learning, please see Appendix R: A+ Essentials).